 Kagoshima is also known for its gorgeous beaches and small islands off the southern coast.
 Among those islands, Yakushima is the most popular one.
 Its dense cedar forest inspired the setting of Miyazaki Hayao’s film, Princess Mononoke.

 Speaking of Miyazaki prefecture, the things that come to my mind are palm trees and outstanding coastlines.
 Miyazaki is best known for its spectacular beaches, especially the one at Aoshima island.
-From Aoshima station the beach can be reached in twenty minutes on foot.
+From Aoshima station, the beach can be reached in twenty minutes on foot.
 The unique rock formation in Aoshima has earned it the nickname ‘devil’s washboard’.
-The pendant shaped Aoshima island is connected to the mainland by a bridge.
-There is a shrine near to the coast of the island.
-Apart from the temple grounds, rest of Aoshima is a tropical jungle.
+The pendant-shaped Aoshima island is connected to the mainland by a bridge.
+There is a shrine near the coast of the island.
+Apart from the temple grounds, the rest of Aoshima is a tropical jungle.
 Two other significant attractions in Miyazaki are the Takachiho gorge and Sun Messe Nichinan.

 Okinawa, or should I call it the Hawaii of Japan.
 I reached Naha city by a two hours flight from Osaka.
 I had planned to laze around some beautiful Okinawa beaches, but the sun forbade me from doing so.
 It was so hot that I got a serious sunburn from the trip.
 I couldn’t have missed the two most iconic places in Okinawa – the Shuri Castle and Churaumi aquarium.
 Shuri castle or the red ‘gusuku’ tells us about the history and people of the Ryuku Kingdom that once existed.